yktoo/yktoo.com/content/blog/posts/0269/index.en.md

 There was a funny moment when Johan, violently brandishing his guitar, caught and lifted Marcela's skirt with the neck.
 She turned around, perplexed.

 Rhythm guitarist Eric Hazebroek, again playing a funny headless guitar.
-With eight strings it was one more compared to the {{< a "0250" "previous time" >}}.
+With eight strings it was one more compared to the [previous time](0250).

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/qqaq1hljj2qm2490.jpg" "Eric Hazebroek." >}}